mastari/Lightweight-React/README.md

 # Lightweight-React
 Avoid the BS of setting up webpack and babel.
+Active port is 6789, feel free change configuration to your liking.
+Just make sure you do a npm install before use!
 Get to coding already!
-Active port is 6789, feel free change configuration to your liking.